rubyfu/RubyFu/module_0x3__network_kungfu/tns_enumeration.md

 Now base on our understanding, let's to build and equevlant request using ruby.

-So our TNS packet builder would be
+- TNS packet builder would be

 ```ruby
 def tns_packet(connect_data)